 Step 2: Airmail settings for Shadowmail:

-The basic Shadowmail setup for Airmail is the same as for any account: The server-address is “pop.gmail.com” (without the quotes), the login name is your complete gmail.com email-address (see below for the “recent:” prefix), and the password is your Gmail account password.
+The basic Shadowmail setup for Gmail is the same as for any account: The server-address is “pop.gmail.com” (without the quotes), the login name is your complete gmail.com email-address (with the “recent:” prefix), and the password is your Gmail account password.
 A secure connection is required via port 995 but Shadowmail handles that automatically.

-There is one more option: If you did select “all mail” in your GMail settings, then you can restrict POP3 access to only recent messages (less than 30 days old).
-Do this in your Airmail setup, by adding the prefix “recent:” to your login name in your Shadowmail settings– for example enter the login name of “recent:email@example.com” instead of “firstname.lastname@example.org”– no spaces.
+IMPORTANT: If you did selected “all mail” in your GMail settings, then you should restrict POP3 access to only recent messages (less than 30 days old).
+Do this by adding “recent:” to your login name in your Shadowmail settings– for example “recent:firstname.lastname@example.org” instead of “email@example.com”– no spaces.
 This will cause GMail to only show recent messages to Shadowmail, and older messages will be ignored.

 Keep in mind that (no matter what options are selected) GMail’s POP3-access includes sent-messages which were sent from GMail’s web-page.
 Also, unless you are using the “recent:” login-prefix described above, messages which have been read via GMail, or retrieved via POP3, are NO LONGER included in the POP3 index- they will disappear from your Shadowmail folder, but are accessible via GMail.
 However if the “recent:” prefix is used, then all recent messages are available to Shadowmail.
 (Like we said, “quirky”).